 Hatchlings are born about the size of a quarter and grow to be a foot in length after eight years.
 But, they continue to grow slowly for their entire lives and can end up weighing over seven pounds.

-As they grow, sliders change their diet from a primarily protein-based one to plant-based.
+As they grow, sliders change their diet from primarily protein-based to a plant-based one.
 Pet species should eat mostly leafy green vegetables, supplemented with protein from insects.
 Pelleted turtle food is also a good choice.

 Are Yellow-Bellied Sliders Good Pets?